 Regulation CF allows investors to invest in startups and early-growth companies.
 This is different from helping a company raise money on Kickstarter; with Regulation CF Offerings, you aren’t buying products or merchandise - you are buying a piece of a company and helping it grow.
+Although investing in startups is risky, it can have much larger returns than investing in mature companies.

 Accredited investors can invest as much as they want.
 But if you are NOT an accredited investor, your investment limit depends on either your annual income or net worth, whichever is greater.
 If the number is less than $124,000, you can only invest 5% of it.
 If both are greater than $124,000 then your investment limit is 10%.